BillLeoutsakosvl346/WiseDragon/README.md

 WiseDragon is an Electron.js desktop application that combines OpenAI's Realtime API with computer vision to create an intelligent assistant that can see your screen, understand voice commands, and provide visual feedback through overlays.
 The application uses advanced AI models to identify UI elements and objects on screen, then points to them with precision-placed arrows.

+**Features a stunning luxury black and gold interface** with animated logos, mystical background effects, and smooth golden glow animations that create an awe-inspiring user experience befitting an AI-powered assistant.

 ## 🚀 Quick Start

 ### Prerequisites